Surrogate neutron-capture studies with fission detection in inverse kinematics at the ESR storage ring: Conclusions

 \section{Conclusions}

-A dedicated fission-fragment detection system has been successfully designed, implemented, and commissioned for the NECTAR experiment at the ESR storage ring.
-The upgraded setup enables, for the first time, the simultaneous measurement of \(\gamma\)-decay, multi neutron-emission, and fission channels in a storage-ring based surrogate reaction experiment.
-The detector performance and efficiency have been validated through Monte-Carlo simulations and comparison with experimental data.
-Target-like and beam-like residues identification spectra showed the possibility of identifying all available decay channels.
+A dedicated fission-fragment detection system has been successfully designed, implemented, and commissioned for the NECTAR experiment at the ESR.
+The upgraded setup enables, for the first time, the simultaneous measurement of \(\gamma\)-decay, multi-neutron-emission, and fission channels in a storage ring based surrogate reaction experiment.
+The detector performance and efficiency have been validated through Monte Carlo simulations and comparison with experimental data.
+Target-like and beam-like residue identification spectra demonstrated the ability to identify all available decay channels.
 This development represents a crucial step toward complete surrogate measurements of neutron-induced reactions on heavy nuclei in inverse kinematics.
+The final goal of the NECTAR project is to apply this newly established technique to radioactive beams.
+The storage of such secondary beams in the ESR at intensities needed for nuclear reaction studies has already been demonstrated~\cite{Jan,Dellmann}.
+As a final step the angular coverage for the target-like detection will be increased by using larger and more numerous particle telescopes.
+The surrogate reaction measurements are an essential part of a broader research programme at ion storage ring of the ESR and CRYRING \cite{Letinsky} aiming at nuclear reaction studies \cite{Jan,Dellmann,carme}.